On the Optimal Reasoning Length for RL-Trained Language Models: Experimental Details

 \subsection{Evaluation}

-We use the same prompt template as the training dataset to ensure consistency between training and evaluation.
-We sample 64 responses per problem for AIME 2024, AIME 2025, and AMC, which contain fewer problems, and 16 responses per problem for MATH-500.
+We use the same prompt template as the training dataset for mathematical reasoning to ensure consistency between training and evaluation.
+For code generation, we use a slightly different prompt template at evaluation, while keeping the answer extraction procedure consistent with training.
+For mathematical reasoning, we sample 64 responses per problem for AIME 2024, AIME 2025, and AMC, which contain fewer problems, and 16 responses per problem for MATH-500.
+For code generation, we sample 16 responses per problem for HumanEval, MBPP, and MBPP+.
+MBPP results are reported in Appendix~\ref{app:bias-variance-full} as a supplementary check.
 Following DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, we set the temperature to 0.6 and top-$p$ to 0.95, with a context size of 32K tokens.
-Evaluation is conducted using the EvalScope framework with vLLM for efficient batch inference.
+Evaluation is conducted using the EvalScope framework with vLLM for efficient inference.